 3 Important Training Tips

-- Owing to the inherent stubbornness of the Pom Terrier, it is highly important that you practice patience while training it, especially during its early formative years.
+- Owing to the inherent stubbornness of the Pom Terrier, you must practice patience while training it, especially during its early formative years.

 You can’t expect the Pom Terrier to be eager to please its owner, as is the case with a variety of breeds.